Last Updated on August 23, 2022

 For instance, Cascade, the most popular brand of dishwashing detergent, contains bleach.

-Both of my recipes for hand washing and dish washer powder can be found in my book 101 Ways to Go Zero Waste!
+Both of my recipes for hand washing dishes and dishwasher powder can be found in my book 101 Ways to Go Zero Waste!

 The hand washing recipe is one of my particular faves!